 It was worth it as the Roasted Char Siu rice was delicious.
 Each plate of rice comes with a warm bowl of flavourful soup.

 I had no idea that you can get food discount vouchers from Klook too.
 This is one travel-friendly site you have to look up before every trip.
-If you are interested, you can now save a couple of bucks by using this

 There are several Hee Wan Roasted Kitchen outlets across Hong Kong.
 We visited the outlet in Mong Kong which is located near the subway.